Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: The error model for random-circuit benchmarking

-Here, the cost matrices are divided by $2(N-1)$ to ensure that the allocation matrix of a fully connected QPU is normalized to $A_{q,q'} = \delta_{q,q'}$, such that Eq.~\eqref{f_est} aligns with Eq.~\eqref{f_est_g} as a special case.
+Here, the cost matrices are divided by $2(N-1)$ to ensure that the noise propagation matrix of a fully connected QPU is normalized to $A_{q,q'} = \delta_{q,q'}$, such that Eq.~\eqref{f_est} aligns with Eq.~\eqref{f_est_g} as a special case.